webclinic017/fintools-clientportal-api/README.md

 - downloader.py: download symbols, conids, quotes (3679 of them)
     - conids are fast to download
-    - quotes are for today's price
+    - quotes are for today's price: quotes should be previous day price, generate them after market close
 - downloader-day.py: for cheap tickers (defined in config, e.g. less than $3/share, download today's data)

 ## downloader.py